Back to Guides

 4. Click Install, then close the dialog.

 Foundry will fetch the module from the manifest.
-The module name in the list will be Rollsight Real Dice Reader.
+The module name in the list will be RollSight Real Dice Reader.

 Manual install (self-hosted with file access)